cgrodrigues/credit_card_synthetic_data/README.md

 The General Data Protection Regulation (GDPR) imposes strict regulations on the processing and handling of personal data.
 This includes financial transactions, which are often considered sensitive and private.
 As a result, obtaining real credit card transaction data for analysis and modeling can be legally and ethically challenging.

+Part of this work is based on the [Fraud-Detection-Handbook](https://github.com/Fraud-Detection-Handbook/fraud-detection-handbook)

 ## Jupyter Notebooks

 This repository contains four Jupyter notebooks, each serving a specific purpose in the analysis and modeling of credit card transactions.